ahly24/latin102-04/translation3.md

 9 Diomedem Thraciae regem et equos quattuor eius, qui carne humana vescebantur, cum Abdero famulo interfecit; equorum autem nomina Podargus Lampon Xanthus Dinus.

-## A. Grammatical analysis ❌ **You've correctly isolated verbal units, but you're making every subsequent expression subordinate to the previous one.**
+## A. Grammatical analysis

 Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
 Italicize the verb of each unit by surrounding it with asterisks.

 Augeae regis stercus bobile uno die *purgavit*,

+maiorem partem
-> maiorem partem Iove adiutore;
+> Iove adiutore;

+> flumine admisso

->> flumine admisso totum stercus *abluit*.
+totum stercus *abluit*.

 Taurum
 > cum quo Pasiphae *concubuit*

->> ex Creta insula Mycenis vivum *adduxit*.
+ex Creta insula Mycenis vivum *adduxit*.

 Diomedem Thraciae regem et equos quattuor eius,
 > qui carne humana *vescebantur*,

->> cum Abdero famulo *interfecit*;
+cum Abdero famulo *interfecit*;

->>> equorum autem nomina Podargus Lampon Xanthus Dinus.
+equorum autem nomina Podargus Lampon Xanthus Dinus.

 ## B. Grammatical questions
 1. In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase?
 Iove is the ablative case.
 This phrase is an ablative absolute construction because the noun and pronoun agree in participle and defines a circumstance.
 3. What case is stercus, and why is it in that case?
-Stercus is in the nominative case because it is the subject of the predicate subject relation, stercus abluit.❌ **
+Stercus is in the nominative case because it is the subject of the predicate subject relation, stercus abluit.❌ *Stercus is in the accusative case because it has two direct objects.**
 5. Identify the form of the adjective maiorem (gender, case, number, degree).
 Maiorem is masculine/feminine accusative singular comparative.
 6. Explain the construction of the verbal unit flumine admisso.